Skip to content

 • How would you describe your current level of knowledge about the college admissions process?

 • Do you have relatives who may be applying to the University within the next three years?
-(Please note that we require interviewers to take the year off during the application season when their relative is applying.)
+(Please note that we require interviewers to take the year off during the application season that their relative is applying.)

 College fairs